 Specific sensor location and mounting instructions for Strain Gain sensors are described in the Installing Strain Gain Transducers manual.
-Refer to that manual for proper sensor location and installation for various types of metal stamping presses.
 Generally speaking, the RLG-2 Loadgard with two (2) sensor inputs is used on OBI or gap-frame presses, where a Strain Gain sensor is mounted to each side of the press frame.
-The RLG-4 Loadgard with four (4) sensor inputs is used on straightside or 4-column presses, where a Strain Gain sensor is mounted to each of the press frame.
+The RLG-4 Loadgard with four (4) sensor inputs is used on straight side or 4-column presses, where a Strain Gain sensor is mounted to each of the press columns.

 Sensor nominal resistance values should check out as shown below.
-For proper wiring, use separate conduit or sealtite for sensor cables, and avoid running these cables with any press control or high power motor circuits.
+For proper wiring, use separate conduit or Sealtight for sensor cables, and avoid running these cables with any press control or high-power motor circuits.
 Sensor cables should never be run near high voltage (220VAC, 440VAC) circuits.